 Dec.
 5 Reports home to Fort Dix, New Jersey, after learning that his father is very ill.

 Jan.
-Milton Lichtenstein dies on January 11.
-Is discharged from the Army with the rank of PFC (Private First Class) as a Draftsman 070 and returns home.
+11 Is discharged from the Army with the rank of PFC (Private First Class) as a Draftsman 070 and returns home.
 Regularly visits the Metropolitan Museum of Art and MoMA with mother and sister.

 Mar.
 Returns to OSU to complete degree.
 Courses include History of Renaissance Art and Watercolor Painting.